mde/ejs/tutorial.md

 Now from your app's root simply start geddy

 ```
 $ cd todo_app
 $ geddy
 ```

-Then open your browser to [localhost:4000](http://localhost:4000/), and you'll find the hello world page.
+Then open your browser and navigate to [localhost:4000](http://localhost:4000/), and you'll find the hello world page.

 So now we want to create a scaffold to manage our todo items.
 We will create a title and status property so that we have some attributes to use.

 ```
-$ geddy scaffold todo title:default status
+$ geddy gen scaffold todo title:default status
 ```

 We are almost done.
 Now you have to restart geddy